-12 Traditional education is still structured on mercantilist and neoliberal ideologies and delivered in 13 politicised educational institutions where environmental issues are invisible most of the time

-14 (Mendoza and Roa 2014).
-This situation calls for a move away from this commercial, individualised

-- 15 and entrepreneurial training model towards the commitment to education for solidarity and care that - 16 was highlighted by (Anderson et al. 2019) in the specific context of food, but that can be applied to - 17 the climate crisis.
-Even if the role of universities in climate change education has been acknowledged 18 as extremely important there is few investment to embed climate change education in a higher - education context.
-When achieved, there is a variety of appro ches and it is difficult to identify a clear pattern at the country or even university level (Molthan-Hill et al. 2019).
-This is why there is a need to achieve or/and reinforce a culture of climate wareness through new educational forms based on a convergence between education and communication (ducommunication) (Rodrigo-Cano et al. 2019) could be used as a base for ac ion and social and environmental intervention unlike - et al. 2019) could be used as a base for ac ion and social and environmental intervention unlike communication and disinformation campaigns that use the environment to convey a commercial - 25 message (Delmas and Burbano 2011; Megias-Delagado et al. 2018). - 26
+Traditional education is still structured on mercantilist and neoliberal ideologies and delivered in politicised educational institutions where environmental issues are invisible most of the time (Mendoza and Roa 2014).
+This situation calls for a move away from this commercial, individualised and entrepreneurial training model towards the commitment to education for solidarity and care that was highlighted by Anderson et al. (2019) in the specific context of food, but that can be applied to the climate crisis.
+Even if the role of universities in climate change education has been acknowledged as extremely important there is little investment to embed climate change education in a higher education context.
+When achieved, there is a variety of approaches and it is difficult to identify a clear pattern at the country or even university level (Molthan-Hill et al. 2019).
+This is why there is a need to achieve and/or reinforce a culture of climate awareness through new educational forms based on a convergence between education and communication ('educommunication') (Rodrigo-Cano et al. 2019) that could be used as a base for action and social and environmental intervention, unlike communication and disinformation campaigns that use the environment to convey a commercial message (Delmas and Burbano 2011; Megias-Delagado et al. 2018).

-27 SM 5.3.3 Religion
+5.SM.3.3 Religion

-28 As a central component of many cultures, religion interacts with climate change in numerous and 29 diverse ways (Jenkins et a.
-2018).
-Some religious identities are associated with the denial of climate 30 change, notably White US Evangelical Christians (Smith and Leiserowitz 2013), even though the 31 situation may differ in other countries, for example in Sweden, where Evangelic Christians rather 32 support progressive climate policies (Björnberg et al. 2017).
-Different religions interpret climate 33 change in different ways, but nearly all contain elements related to the protection of divine creation, 34 including the environment.
-Faith groups are both social institutions and sites of collection action on 35 climate change (Haluza-DeLay 2014).
-They can draw on shared symbols, identities and narratives to 36 promote collective action on climate change (Bomberg and Hague 2018; Roy et al. 2012).
-Pope Francis' 37 encyclical (2015) reframes climate action from being an economic and technological issue to one of 38 moral stewardship of public goods.
-Understanding religion helps in understanding attitude towards 39 climate change across communities and traditions (Jenkins et al. 2018).
-However, further research is 40 required to capture the heterogeneous practices of diverse faith groups globally in relation to climate 41 mitigation (Haluza-DeLay 2014).
+As a central component of many cultures, religion interacts with climate change in numerous and diverse ways (Jenkins et al. 2018).
+Some religious identities are associated with the denial of climate change, notably White US Evangelical Christians (Smith and Leiserowitz 2013), even though the situation may differ in other countries, for example in Sweden, where Evangelic Christians rather support progressive climate policies (Björnberg et al. 2017).
+Different religions interpret climate change in different ways, but nearly all contain elements related to the protection of divine creation, including the environment.
+Faith groups are both social institutions and sites of collection action on climate change (Haluza-DeLay 2014).
+They can draw on shared symbols, identities and narratives to promote collective action on climate change (Roy et al. 2012; Bomberg and Hague 2018).
+For example Pope Francis' encyclical (2015) reframes climate action from being an economic and technological issue to one of moral stewardship of public goods.
+Understanding religion helps in understanding attitudes towards climate change across communities and traditions (Jenkins et al. 2018).
+However, further research is required to capture the heterogeneous practices of diverse faith groups globally in relation to climate mitigation (Haluza-DeLay 2014).

-43 Religious groups can communicate with social groups not necessarily involved in climate change 44 action.
-However, most educational programs that train clergy remain silent on climate change or

-45 ecological issues; in North America only 24% of program included instructions (Heistein et al. 2017).

-46 Joint programs between academia and clergy has potential to bring climate action to communities that

-- 47 otherwise lack resources to interact with non-subsistence issues and to connect climate change - 48 mitigation with local contexts.
+Religious groups can communicate with social groups not necessarily involved in climate change action.
+However, most educational programmes that train clergy remain silent on climate change or ecological issues; in North America only 24% of programmes included instructions (Heistein et al. 2017).
+Joint programmes between academia and clergy have potential to bring climate action to communities that otherwise lack resources to interact with non-subsistence issues and to connect climate change mitigation with local contexts.

-2 SM 5.3.4 Civil society, NGOs, and social movements
+5.SM.3.4 Civil Society, NGOs, and Social Movements